 A wide range of companies offers credit monitoring, including the three national credit bureaus, FICO, personal finance websites and identity theft protection companies.
 The cost of credit monitoring can vary depending on the provider and the level of service.

 Some of the programs that let you check your credit scores for free also include free credit report monitoring.
 The free options may even include daily monitoring and identity theft insurance and support.
 However, they generally only monitor one or two of your credit reports.

 If you’re looking for basic credit monitoring, signing up for two or three free programs that, when combined, monitor your credit reports from Equifax, Experian and TransUnion may be sufficient.

-The paid credit monitoring services won’t necessarily monitor your reports any better than a free service.
-Paying a subscription may only be worth it if you want to have one program that monitors all three of your credit reports.
+The paid credit monitoring services won’t necessarily monitor your reports any better than a free service can.
+Paying a subscription may only be worth it if you want to have one program that monitors all three of your reports.
 Or if you want more comprehensive identity monitoring, resolution assistance or insurance, a paid option could be a better bet.
 If you have good reason to suspect that your information has been compromised, paying for credit monitoring may be worth the cost.

 Paid credit monitoring or identity monitoring services often cost around $10 to $30 per month — and some have a free or discounted trial period.
-There are also programs that offer a discount on couples or family plans and you may be able to save money by paying an annual rather than a monthly fee.
+Many programs offer a discount on couples or family plans and you may be able to save money by paying an annual rather than a monthly fee.

 Free ways to monitor and protect your credit

 While it can require a little extra work, the free approach is certainly an option for consumers.
 Here are two steps you can take to help track and secure your credit reports for free.